denten-books/plain-text/1-chapter.md

 telegraph, with perforated tape acting as a mediator between the two "worlds" of mechanics and electricity.

-A number of contraptions emerged at the time with the aim of transforming the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
+A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
 As one machine converted human input into mechanical states, and into signal, another machine converted signals into mechanical states and thereon into human-legible messages.

-What began as a trickle at the end of the nineteenth century ended in a flood at the beginning of the twentieth.
-A multitude of inventions capitalized on the control capabilities of removable storage media.
-These included machines for tape-controlled telegraphic transmission [@wheatstone_improvement_1874;
+A multitude of inventions capitalized on the control capabilities of removable storage media by the beginning of the of the twentieth century.
+These included machines for tape-controlled telegraphic transmission [@wheatstone_improvement_1874; @murray_tape-controlled_1905;
-@murray_tape-controlled_1905; @bumstead_telegraphy_1916], tape-controlled
+@bumstead_telegraphy_1916], tape-controlled printing [@creed_printing_1911],
-printing [@creed_printing_1911], printing telegraphs [@hallden_printing-telegraph_1929], and remote broadcast programming devices for radio and television content [@vriendt_program_1934; @brown_automatic_1936;
+printing telegraphs [@hallden_printing-telegraph_1929], and remote broadcast programming devices for radio and television content [@vriendt_program_1934;
-@brown_selective_1936].
+@brown_automatic_1936; @brown_selective_1936].
 With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus.

 For example, of the 33 asserted claims in the Bumstead brothers' "Telegraphy" patent, the first 13 relate to the "transmission of intelligence,"